Guide for Families, Parents, and Guardians of Students With Disabilities

 Get Updated Diagnoses — And Ensure Your Student Understands Them

 All schools have their own documentation requirements.
 Some accept the most recent disability evaluation from school, while others require a current diagnosis within the last 3-5 years.
-Parents and guardians can help their children get a recent diagnosis, understand what it means, and learn what to expect in terms of accommodation.
+Parents and guardians can help their children get a updated paperwork, understand what it means, and learn what to expect regarding accommodation.

 Attend College Disability Services Meetings (If Needed)

 Caregivers and parents of disabled students may not need to attend disability services meetings at college, but they certainly can if their child allows it.
 Parents or guardians can help their child advocate for themselves and request the appropriate accommodations, or they can provide moral support.

 Be There for Your Student When They Need You

 College requires students to be independent, which can be scary and difficult to accept for all caregivers.
 For guardians and parents of children with disabilities, the role change can be especially challenging.
 The best thing they can do is be available for their child if and when they need them.